CarlGroth/Carl-Bot/readme.md

 In addition to these you can use `%nuser, %nauthor and %mention` which will return the discord name instead of their nickname.

 `{{arg1, arg2, arg3}}` Enclosing comma separated words with double curly brackets will choose one at random.
 Supports having more than one list per tag and can contain the variables listed above.

+You can also add variables/custom args with `$1, $2, $3` etc. These variables will be replaced with your words after `!command <tagname>`.

+You can set a default value to these variables by typing `$1="your thing here"`

+By using double quotes you can add multiple words at once.
+It also supports things like random lists, %author and pretty much everything you can think of.
+Emojis need to be enclosed in quotes and you can't set a variable default to equal another variable.

 #### Appending tags
 `!tag += <tagname> <tag content>`